-This entry was posted in Product Reviews on September 17th, 2018 by helenkennedy
+This entry was posted in Cats on September 17th, 2018 by helenkennedy

 Last month, we celebrated International Cat Day by inviting all our lovely Omlet followers and customers from around the world to share their wonderful cat rescue stories on social media.
 Here is a selection of our favourite tales…